trick77/docker-observium/README.md

 ## Prerequisites
 1. Docker
-2. Probably Traefik
+1. Probably Traefik
+1. Devices you can monitor using SNMP and maybe even Observium's UNIX agent

 ## Usage

 1. Edit `observium/.env` and set passwords and stuff
-1. Edit `devices.txt` to add one or more devices during container startup
+1. Edit `observium/devices.txt` to add one or more devices during container startup
 1. Start the containers with `docker compose up -d`
 1. Watch for errors with `docker compose logs -f`